Elvira-94/wordle-game/README.md

     * Are all navigation links working as expected?
         * Task: Click on each navigation link on the site.
-        * Expected Result: An alert will pop up allowing the expected functionality
+        * Expected Result: An alert will pop up allowing the expected functionality.

     * Are all elements loading correctly?
         * Task: Look at the elements on the page.
 Are they positioned correctly?
 Are they sized correctly?
         * Expected Result: The header, game board, and keyboard are sized/positioned accordingly based on the screen size.

     * Are all click handlers functioning as expected?
-        * Task: Click on each of the keyboard letters on the screen
+        * Task: Click on each of the keyboard letters on the screen.
-        * Expected Result: The corresponding key will show up in the current letter box on the game board
+        * Expected Result: The corresponding key will show up in the current letter box on the game board.

     * Are guesses working as expected?
         * Task: Make a guess.
 Sometimes make multiple guesses.
-        * Expected Results: If a character is incorrect, correct in the incorrect position, or absolutely correct, it will be shown accordingly on both the game board and the keyboard
+        * Expected Result: If a character is incorrect, correct in the incorrect position, or absolutely correct, it will be shown accordingly on both the game board and the keyboard.

     * Are input limits working as expected?
         * Task: Enter 0 characters and submit.
 Enter 3 characters and submit.
 Enter an invalid word.
-        * Expected Results: You will not be able to submit the guess.
-If the word is invalid, and alert will inform you.
+        * Expected Result: You will not be able to submit the guess.
+If the word is invalid, an alert will inform you.

     * Is the application guess count configurable as expected?
-        * Task: Update the guess count
+        * Task: Update the guess count.
-        * Expected Results: The number of rows on the board changes accordingly.
-You can no only make that number of guesses before game over.
+        * Expected Result: The number of rows on the board changes accordingly.
+You can now only make that number of guesses before game over.

     * Is the application word length configurable as expected?
-        * Task: Update the word length
+        * Task: Update the word length.
-        * Expected Results: The number of columns on the board changes accordingly.
+        * Expected Result: The number of columns on the board changes accordingly.
 You must guess a word of that length before you can submit the guess.
 A word of that length will be chosen as the answer.
 Board tiles will scale accordingly.

     * Is stat tracking working as expected?
         * Task: Enter a new user name when starting the game
-        * Expected Results: The user will have empty stats
+        * Expected Result: The user will have empty stats.

-        * Task: Submit guesses for X character word length until you win
+        * Task: Submit guesses for X character word length until you win.
-        * Expected Results: The stats will show that you guessed correctly 1 time for that guess number
+        * Expected Results: The stats will show that you guessed correctly 1 time for that guess number.

-        * Task: Change configuration to be Y charactefr word length
+        * Task: Change configuration to be Y character word length.
-        * Expected Results: The stats will be different to reflect the different word length
+        * Expected Result: The stats will be different to reflect the different word length.

-        * Task: Refresh the page, and enter a different user name when starting the game
+        * Task: Refresh the page, and enter a different user name when starting the game.
-        * Expected Results: The stats will reflect the different user
+        * Expected Result: The stats will reflect the different user.

 ## Bug Stories